nicholasadamou/set-me-up/README.md

 - [mathiasbynens](https://github.com/mathiasbynens/dotfiles) for his popular [macOS script](https://github.com/mathiasbynens/dotfiles/blob/master/.macos).
 - [argbash.io](https://argbash.io/) enabling library free and sane argument parsing.
 - [brew](https://brew.sh/) and [brew bundle](https://github.com/Homebrew/homebrew-bundle) for the awesome package management.
-- The great people who provide `brew` formulas and `zsh` plugins.
-- Especially [zimf](https://github.com/zimfw/zimfw), [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh/) and [prezto](https://github.com/sorin-ionescu/prezto) as I utilize plugins from these frameworks.
-And `zplugin` that gives the highest flexibility when it comes to `zsh` plugin management.
 - [thoughtbot rcm](https://github.com/thoughtbot/rcm) for easy dotfile management.
 - All of the authors of the installed applications via `set-me-up` , I am in no way connected to any of them.